webbertakken/takken.io/posts/choosing-the-right-stack.md

 For some developers choosing the right stack for an application may seem like a trivial task; simply follow best practices and choose the most modern well-supported tools out there.

-While this approach will usually lead to a successful outcome, I've found that spending just enough time up-front has lead me to create working products much faster and with less effort.
+While this approach will usually lead to a successful outcome, I've found that spending just enough time up-front has led me to create working products much faster and with less effort.

 As a developer, for several years I have underestimated both the importance of choosing the right tools for the job, and how crucial the time spent evaluating them really is.
 The key is in making informed-enough decisions about how best to achieve your goal, be it another feature, or an entirely new stack.